Hammerspoon/hammerspoon.github.io/getting-started.md

 ## Let's go!

- * Download the latest release of Hammerspoon from [here](http://www.hammerspoon.org/) and drag it to your `/Applications` folder.
+ * [Download the latest release of Hammerspoon](http://www.hammerspoon.org/) and drag it to your `/Applications` folder
  * Run Hammerspoon.app and follow the prompts to enable Accessibility access for the app
  * Click on the Hammerspoon menu bar icon and choose `Open Config` from the menu
- * Open the Hammerspoon [API docs](http://www.hammerspoon.org/docs/) in your browser, to explore the extensions/functions available to you
+ * Open the Hammerspoon [API docs](http://www.hammerspoon.org/docs/) in your browser, to explore the extensions we provide, and the functions they offer

 ## Contents